ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

   * Thread (long) starts at: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0119.html
   * Example of a hypothetical COVID-19 VC data model: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0195.html; https://w3c-ccg.github.io/vc-examples/covid-19/v2/v2

-**Some specific implementations of Immunity Credentials in response to COVID-19 have begun, refer to [Commentary on specific ICs projects](#commentary-on-specific-ics-projects)**
+**Some specific implementations of Immunity Credentials in response to COVID-19 are being discussed, refer to [Potential Implementations of ICs](#potential-implementations-of-ics)**

 **I like this quote for Orie Steele "We should be careful to support systems that citizens, corporations and governments are using today, and establish parity, before pushing the boundaries of space time with blockchains and verifiable credentials" Twitter [@OR13b](https://twitter.com/OR13b)**